gitploy-io/gitploy/docs/concepts/how-it-work.md

      |                      |                       |                     |
 ```

-Gitploy lets you create a deployment in advanced ways, such as promotion or rollback, and beef up steps to create a new deployment.
+Gitploy lets you can build the advanced deployment system so your team and organization enable to deploy the application with lower risk and faster.

 *Keep in mind that Gitploy is never actually accessing your servers.
 It's up to your tools to interact with deployment events.*